What is a “Centennial Lab”?

 Development and Displacement in the Arab World (ARST 367, Professors Rochelle Davis and Fida Adely)

 This lab will focus on different types of development (such as community-based development, state-driven, NGOs, international bodies) as solutions to emergency crises and protracted displacements in the Arab world.
 The disciplinary focus is anthropological, addressing issues related to economics, politics, society, heritage, and law.
 During spring break, students will have the option of traveling to the West Bank to learn about community-based development projects and the impact of displacement on communities.
 Students will then develop a final project related to community-based development in the West Bank, or prepare a proposal for such a project in Iraq or Syria or for Syrian refugees.
+Students will be offered the opportunity to travel to the West Bank during spring break.

 Politics and Performance: Confronting the Past, Shaping the Future (CULP 290, Professors Derek Goldman and Cynthia Schneider)